Paul Siegel

 Professor of Psychology

 I am a clinical psychologist who fully believes in the scientist-practitioner tradition: research on mental illness and clinical practice should mutually inform each other.
-My areas of expertise are psychopathology – the scientific study of mental illness and abnormal behavior, clinical psychology, and emotion.
+My areas of expertise are psychopathology – the scientific study of mental illness, clinical psychology - particularly with young adults, and emotion.
 I am especially interested in unconscious processes in emotion, which has become a converging focus in psychopathology.
 That our emotional life has unconscious origins is now well established.
 Psychopathology is a revealing window into unconscious emotion processes because when behavior is not adaptive, it reveals its underlying mechanisms.

 Research Interests